shihtiy-tw/shihtiy-tw.github.io/_posts/2022-01-02-CLB-Scaling-in-AZ.md

 - AZ with backends?
 - Or AZ with healthy backends?

-This article records a simple lab for CLB scaling under the conditions mentioned above.
+This article records a simple lab for CLB scaling under the conditions mentioned above and demonstrate that the CLB scales in **the enabled AZ with any backend instance no matter the backend instance is healthy or not**.

 ## Scenarios